TanyaS-Parihar/WatchflixGPT/README.md

 -RouterProvidder } -- ye dono inside body
 -app.js = me only Body component
-pehle setup nipta lete hn fir building shuru krte hain -log0
+pehle setup nipta lete hn fir building shuru krte hain 1-log0
--bg image
+2-bg image
+3-Routing of app
--login form
+4-login form
--signup form
+5-signup form

+-6 Form validation & useRef
+7-firebase setup
+//{ Set-ExecutionPolicy RemoteSigned -Scope Process}
+8 -authentication(letss sign up our first user
+)
-Validation inside form -- if my email id is correct or not, if password id corrct or not, giving error for it etc.
+[Eading documentation is a superpower of developer] Validation inside form -- if my email id is correct or not, if password id corrct or not, giving error for it etc. we will use -

+# UseRef hook

+lets you reference a value that isnt needed

 -if u have lot of big forms, always use external lib like formik library

+8-ddeploying our app to production (using firebase)

+9- redux install and given to our system